 I currently divide my time between Dallas, Texas and Beirut, Lebanon.

-I can be reached either through Facebook, Twitter, Google+ or at email@example.com
+I can be reached either through Facebook, Twitter, Google+, Instagram or at firstname.lastname@example.org

 Hope you enjoy your visit here!